Mirror (1975 film): Synopsis

 Before the Great Patriotic War (1941–45), Aleksei's mother, Maria, (Note: Maria is also called by the Russian diminutives (nicknames) Masha and Marusya.) lives with her children in a plain countryside dacha.
-A passerby doctor notes that Maria's husband has left her.
+A passing doctor notes that Maria's husband has left her.
 Before leaving, the doctor mysteriously rambles about how modern Russians do not "trust the nature that is inside us".
 Maria stares out the window and silently cries while Tarkovsky's father recites his poems in voiceover.
 Her barn burns down.
 The family stare at the flames, powerless to stop them.

-In a dream sequence (colored in sepia), Aleksei's father helps his mother wash her hair.
-His mother looks in the mirror and sees a vision of herself as a proud, old woman.
+In a dream sequence (presented in black and white), young Aleksei sneaks out of bed to see his father helping his mother wash her hair.
+Water begins to pour down the walls, dissolving the ceiling.
+His mother looks in a mirror and sees a vision of herself as a proud, old woman.

 In the present day (1960s/70s), after the war, the adult Aleksei is afflicted by a mysterious malady and haunted by memories of his father.
 He has a testy phone call with his mother, with whom he frequently quarrels.
 She hangs up on him.

-In a second dream sequence, Maria rushes to her printing press to correct a typo (she merely imagined it).
+In a second dream sequence, Maria rushes to her printing press to correct an embarrassing typo which turns out to have been imagined.
 As she searches for the typo, more poems by Tarkovsky's father are heard.
 Maria's coworker Liza criticizes her for her neediness, calls her a bad mother, and expresses shock that her husband stayed with her for so long.
-Liza apologizes, but Maria leaves to cry in the office shower.
+Maria begins to cry then rushes off to the office shower.
+Liza skips away down the hall, and after struggling with the water supply Maria begins to laugh.

 Returning to the present, Aleksei quarrels with his ex-wife, Natalia, who has custody of their son, Ignat.
-Natalia asks Aleksei why he is still on bad terms with his mother, and complains that they got divorced because she looks like Maria.
-(Note: Natalia and Maria were played by the same actress.)
-Aleksei protests that Maria was too controlling.
+Aleksei remarks on her resemblance to his mother, and claims it is Natalia's face he sees when remembering her.
+(In fact, Natalia and Maria are portrayed by the same actress.)
+Natalia complains that Aleksei is selfish, and is at fault for his strained relationship with Maria.
+He protests that it is his mother's fault for being too controlling.

-The film cuts to newsreel scenes of the Spanish Civil War and a balloon ascent in the USSR, intercut with a scene of Loyalist exiles, who attempt to balance their nostalgia for Spain with their new life in Russia.
+Meanwhile their Spanish Loyalist friends in the next room discuss the struggles of their life in exile, and the film cuts to newsreel scenes of the Spanish Civil War, then a balloon ascent in the USSR.